pmccau/gosecure/README.md

 # gosecure

-gosecure is an open source home security and automation hub.
+gosecure is a home security/automation hub.
 At the moment it features contact sensor notifications to sound a chime when doors or windows are opened.
-The intention is that it will subsequently support additional widgets, including a full alarm system, notifications, and an exposed web interface.
+The intention is that it will subsequently support additional widgets, including an alarm system, notifications, and an exposed web interface.
+This runs on a Raspberry Pi.

 ## Getting Started